vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     `zx_mbo_send_reply()`.
 This means a callee does not have to specify a channel for returning a reply message on.

-A CMH is a callee process's limited-access reference to an MBO.
-A callee process can use a CMH to read and write an MBO until it returns ownership of the MBO back to the caller.
+A CalleesRef is a callee process's limited-access reference to an MBO.
+A callee process can use a CalleesRef to read and write an MBO until it returns ownership of the MBO back to the caller.
 The callee's access to the MBO is revoked when it sends the reply, so the caller can then reuse the MBO with a different callee.

 ## Overview of the request-reply lifecycle